wiegandlmu/Image-Stitcher-for-Fiji-ImageJ/README.md

 If you use this script in your research, please cite it as follows:

-\[Max Wiegand] (2024).
+\Max Wiegand (2024).
 Keyence Image Stitcher for Fiji.
-GitHub repository, \https://github.com/wiegandlmu/ImageJ-Stitching-with-Keyence/
+GitHub repository, https://github.com/wiegandlmu/ImageJ-Stitching-with-Keyence/

 ## License

-This project is licensed under the \[Your Chosen License] - see the LICENSE file for details. **Choose a license, for example, MIT, and create a LICENSE file in your repository**
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments